YazeedAlKhalaf/alyamamah/README.md

 - Arabic and English language support
 - Dark and Light mode support

+Currently the app supports the following platforms:

+- iOS
+- Android
+- macOS

+Those platforms have some issues but are planned to be supported in the future:

+- Web:
+  - CORS issue.
+  - After adding Firebase it stopped even launching, error screen from the beginning.
+- Windows:
+  - No Firebase support yet for plugins I use.
+- Linux:
+  - No Firebase support yet for plugins I use.

 ## How to run the app?

 This is a Flutter app.
 You must have Flutter installed and working on your machine.
 Do that if you didn't yet by following their official documentation: